Know Your Status: Self-Testing for HIV, Order Online Pick Up at Convenience Store

 There is also free anonymous testing (blood tests – takes a week or two to get the results) held around Taipei as follows:

-These timetables are updated every month, you can find them here.
+These timetables are updated every month, you can find them here. (pdfs not available for current month for some reason)

 The most commonly occurring locations have been listed below: